commercetools/commercetools-sync-java/docs/usage/CATEGORY_SYNC.md

 ## Caveats

 1. Categories are either created or updated.
 Currently the tool does not support category deletion.
-2. The library does not sync category assets yet [#3](https://github.com/commercetools/commercetools-sync-java/issues/3), but it will not delete them.
-3. The sync library is not meant to be executed in a parallel fashion.
+2. The sync library is not meant to be executed in a parallel fashion.
 For example:
     ````java
     final CategorySync categorySync = new CategorySync(syncOptions);
     final CompletableFuture<CategorySyncStatistics> syncFuture1 = categorySync.sync(batch1).toCompletableFuture();